 How your fitted kitchen is installed is just as important as the kitchen itself.
 If it takes ages to be fitted or the work is shoddy, you certainly won't feel as though you've got what you paid for.

-That's why we've surveyed thousands of customers about their .
+That's why we've surveyed more than a thousand customers about their .
 We asked customers to rate everything from the speed and quality of installation, to the amount of mess left behind, to the communication with their installer.

-Some 65% didn't experience any problems with the installation of their kitchen.
-Of the people who did, the most common fitting problems were:
+Some 37% had a problems with the installation of their kitchen.
+The most common were:

 If you’re planning to install your own kitchen, knowing how easy – or difficult – others found it can help you plan.

-We didn't include the installation process in our overall Best Buy analysis of kitchen units because there are so many variables that affect installation, including whether the units are flat-pack or pre-built and whether you use a professional to fit your kitchen.
+Ease of installation isn't factored into our Best Buy analysis because there are so many variables that affect installation, including whether the units are flat-pack or pre-built and whether you use a professional to fit your kitchen.

-As part of this we asked then to tell us about their experiences with installing the kitchen.
+We asked them to tell us about their experiences with installing the kitchen.
 The overall installation customer score is based on how satisfied customers were with the installation, and how likely they would be to recommend it to a friend.

-In June 2018, we also assessed three units (a base unit, wall cupboard and a drawer unit) from each kitchen brand (where possible), including how easy they were to install.
+We also assessed three units (a base unit, wall cupboard and a drawer unit) from each kitchen, including how easy they are to install.